offbynull/learn/Bioinformatics/input/input.md

 **WHAT**: Given a motif matrix, for each column generate the percentage that each nucleotide appears.

 **WHY**: Each column's percentages represent a probability distribution.
-These probability distributions can be used further down the line for tasks such as determining the probability that some arbitrary k-mer conforms to the same matrix.
+These probability distributions can be used further down the line for tasks such as determining the probability that some arbitrary k-mer conforms to the same motif matrix.

 **ALGORITHM**: